Kiguli/KenKenSolver/90-10 split handwritten/Handwritten_Error_Correction/README.md

 ### The Problem

 When recognizing handwritten digits, the CNN occasionally misclassifies characters.
-A single misclassification can make a Sudoku puzzle unsolvable (UNSAT) because the constraints become contradictory.
+Even a single misclassification can make a Sudoku puzzle unsolvable (UNSAT) because the constraints become contradictory.

 ### The Solution: Confidence-Based Alternative Substitution